kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 # Environment Setup

-In this chapter, you'll walk through setting up a Kinode development environment.
+In this section, you'll walk through setting up a Kinode development environment.
 By the end, you will have created a Kinode application, or package, composed of one or more processes that run on a live Kinode.
 The application will be a simple chat interface: `my_chat_app`.